Civilian Jobs After Serving In Military Intelligence

 Information Security Analyst

 An information security analyst protects a company’s systems and networks.
-They are responsible for keeping important information safe from hackers and those who should not have access to it.
+They are responsible for keeping important information safe from hackers and unauthorized users.

 Your experience with signals intelligence and electronic warfare can be applied to this type of position.
 Computer and programming experience is important.
-Being able to work together with others and stay calm under pressure are also important skills to have for this type of job.
+Being able to work with others and stay calm under pressure are also important skills for this type of job.

 You must have a bachelor’s degree to be an information security analyst.
 Having a focus on a major that includes programming courses, courses in computer science, information technology, or a similar subject is ideal.